top of page

 Children reaching up and picking apples from a tree

-Furthermore, over a third are now classed as overweight or obese.
+Over a third of children are now classed as overweight or obese by the time they finish primary school.

-Children who do not eat a balanced diet run the risk of poor brain development and increased susceptibility to infections.
-Resulting in more sick days and less opportunity for learning.
+Those who do not eat a balanced diet run the risk of poor brain development and increased susceptibility to infections.
+This inevitably leads to more sick days and fewer opportunities for learning.
+In short: when children eat poorly, they struggle to thrive.

-At Hungry Ears, we believe that every child has the right to grow up happy and healthy.
+Our Mission At Hungry Ears, we believe every child has the right to grow up happy and healthy.

 Helping children thrive

-Together, let's empower children to thrive, not just survive, with our curriculum-aligned and teacher-approved Hungry Ears Food Education program.
+Together, let’s empower children to thrive, not just survive, with the curriculum-aligned and teacher-approved Hungry Ears programme.

 Testimonials